DuPractice/DuPractice.github.io/content/_index.md

 {{<figure src="/media/photo.png" width="350">}}

+Welcome to my website!
 I am an M.Phil. student in Social Science at Hong Kong University of Science and Technology, supervised by Professor Li Han.